filmboy3/TIA/README.md

 ### ~~Feel free to try Tia out by texting 📲 347-352-6247 📲~~
 (at this stage, Tia's servers are frequently down for changes/testing, so please hold off on the demo for now!)

+<b>Note</b>: I'm currently in the midst of a <i>separation-of-concerns<i> focused overhaul, so while the main server works as is, my current goal is to split Tia into 6 separate workers communicating over task queues.
+Thus far I have 4 Rabbit-MQ workers able to receive and parse user requests, the final two will be used to send the replies back to the user.
+You can see this WIP in rabbit_mq/Rabbit_MQ_TIA in this repo.

 ## How it works

 Tia is made up of several python servers communicating via <a href="rabbitmq.com"><i>RabbitMQ</i></a> task queues as well as dozens of RESTful APIs, beginning with: